-Below, we take a look at Nike (NKE), which currently has a Momentum Style Score of B. We also discuss some of the main drivers of the Momentum Style Score, like price change and earnings estimate revisions.
+Below, we take a look at Nvidia (NVDA), a company that currently holds a Momentum Style Score of B. We also talk about price change and earnings estimate revisions, two of the main aspects of the Momentum Style Score.

 You can see the current list of Zacks #1 Rank Stocks here >>>

 Set to Beat the Market?